Keyboard shortcuts

 What You Can Do

-With MCP integration, Claude Code can:
+With MCP integration, Claude Code can operate across the full Gaius stack:

 Architecture